eduquiroz22/resources-migration-tool2/README.md

 | `audit-logs`                  | Implemented, but no data migrated due to missing `challengeId` references  | `./data/AuditLog_dynamo_data.json`                      |
 | `challenges`                  | Full challenge migration with all submodels (skills, winners, etc.)        | `./data/challenge-api.challenge.json`                   |

+> ⚙️ Note: `attachments` and `audit-logs` are implemented but commented out by default in `migrateAll.js` due to invalid foreign key references.
+> You can uncomment them for future use if the data gets updated with valid challenge references.

 All with auto strategy implemented uses `stream-json` (batch) for files larger than 3MB, and `loadJSON` (simple) otherwise.